akroshko/emacs-otlb/README.md

 - better handling to get appropriate summary of retired footwear

 ## Bugs and other defects

-- the code (especially some of the XML and data selection code) is very hacky right now

-- read XML better and clean up the associated file, i.e., use something like XPath rather than `xml-parse-file` from elisp

 - need to deal consistently with corner cases, e.g., activities crossing midnight Sunday or similar situations